Get help today 888-744-0069 or sign up for 24/7 text support.

 • Changes in physical appearance, including declining dental health and scars from skin picking.

-Following a binge, the crystal meth user may return to a period of normalcy that can last for days, weeks, or months; however, this period of normalcy should not be taken as an indication that your loved one is no longer addicted.
+Following a binge, the meth user may return to a period of normalcy that can last for days, weeks, or months; however, this period of normalcy should not be taken as an indication that your loved one is no longer misusing and/or addicted to methamphetamine.

-• Providing education regarding the nature of crystal meth use, abuse, and withdrawal so that relapse triggers and other patterns of addiction may be realized and avoided in the future.
+• Providing education regarding the nature of meth use, misuse, and withdrawal so that relapse triggers and other patterns of addiction may be realized and avoided in the future.

 • Behavioral/mental health therapies that use facets of cognitive behavioral therapy (CBT) and contingency management (CM).